0sugo/techno_automation/question_six.md

 Test cases should be organized in a way that is easy to execute and manage. frameworks like pytest handle test execution and reporting.

-1. Reporting and Logging
+5r.
+Reporting and Logging

 Reporting involves creating a summary of test results helps to debug and trace test execution.

-6. Utilities and Configuration
+6.Utilities and Configuration

 Utilities include reusable functions or classes, such as those for creating the WebDriver instance, handling configurations, or managing screenshots.